-Australian Institute of Health and Welfare 1987.
-Oxygen concentrators.
-Cat. no. AIHW 259.
-Canberra: AIHW.
+Australian Institute of Health and Welfare (1987) Oxygen concentrators, AIHW, Australian Government.

 Australian Institute of Health and Welfare.
 (1987).
 Oxygen concentrators.
 Canberra: AIHW.